ucan-wg/promise/README.md

 ## 1.2 Comparing Async Promises to Sync Invocations

 The semantics of invocations say the same with round trips and promises.
-Here is an exmaple of delegation, invocation, and promise pipelining to show how these relate:
+Here is an example of delegation, invocation, and promise pipelining to show how these relate:

 ``` mermaid
 sequenceDiagram